kylelaktasic/Scarlett-Frontend/README.md

 # [Scarlett Frontend](https://app.wonderland.money/)
-This is the front-end repo for scarlett.
+This is the front-end repo for Scarlett.

 ##  🔧 Setting up Local Development